Plano 1

 Creating a planogram for retail serves several important purposes:

-1. Maximizing Shelf Space: A well-structured planogram makes sure that every inch of shelf space is used effectively, allowing retailers to display more products without clutter.
+1. Maximizing Shelf Space: A well-structured planogram ensures that every inch of shelf space is used effectively, allowing retailers to display more products without clutter.

-1. Facilitating Inventory Management: A clear planogram solution helps retailers manage stock levels, reducing the sad chances of random out-of-stock scenarios.
+3. Facilitating Inventory Management: A clear planogram solution helps retailers manage stock levels, reducing the sad chances of random out-of-stock scenarios

 How Do You Read a Retail Planogram?